What is trauma?

 In counselling or psychotherapy the primary focus is on establishing a sense of safety.

 It can take a while for it to feel like the right time to begin talking about what may have happened to you.
 This is very normal.

 An overall goal will be to find ways of helping you to integrate any traumatic experiences into your life so you can eventually learn to 'live around' your trauma, not completely eradicate it from your memory.

 Moving carefully and securely, we would together explore which aspects of the trauma seem most difficult to manage.

 At Pathways Psychotherapy and Counselling in Brighton & Hove you will be reconsidering what has happened to you, then and now, together with someone who is safely holding you.
-You can can gain familiarity with your body and mind's response and you can learn alternative, healthier ways of coping.
+You can then gain familiarity with your body and mind's response and learn alternative, healthier ways of coping.